sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/send-email-alerts.md

 ## Create and trigger an ad hoc event

 To create an ad hoc event, first use `sensuctl env` to set up environment variables.
-The environment variables will provide the required credentials for the Sensu API:
+The environment variables will provide the required Sensu API access token credential for the Sensu API:

 {{< code shell >}}
 eval $(sensuctl env)